Notes on the Geography of Sri Lanka: Kandy: British Institutions

 Interior of high court.

-A judge's view in the same district court.
-The "room".closely follows the form of the Kandyan magulmaduva, or council chamber: heavy tiled roof, carved columns, no walls in this ever-warm climate.
+The judge's view in the same district court.
+The "room" closely follows the form of the Kandyan magulmaduva, or council chamber: heavy tiled roof, carved columns, no walls in this ever-warm climate.

 You can date the Sinhalization of the judicial system from this list.